fantasyland101/boatdrone/README.md

 #### My network setup:
 Because of this vonorability I have my rassberry pi conected to a secure network (my old phone).

-Because i wan't to etablish conection to these websockets outside the 4g-phone-network in a safe way i tunnel the data through ssh.
+Because i wan't to etablish conection to these websockets outside the phone-network in a safe way i tunnel the data through ssh.
-I do not wan't to port forward my home network and I can't port forward my 4g phone, therefore I have setup a google cloud server as a middlepoint.
+I do not wan't to port forward my home network and I can't port forward my phone because my isp does not allow it, therefore I have setup a google cloud server as a middlepoint.
 I ssh-reverse-port-forward my rassberry-pi to the cloud computer and then ssh-port-forwad my laptop to the same cloud computer.
 This ensures a safe connection betwean the 2 devices (my raspberry pi and my computer) through the internet.

-Another solution could be using vpn-tunnel insted of ssh-tunneling.
 ```
 -------------------------------------------------INTERNET----------------------------------------------------------------------------------------------------
 -                                                                                                                                                           -